 Every month I carefully track the most popular and significant environmental history articles, videos, audio, and other items making their way through the online environmental history (#envhist) community.
-You can watch all of our #EnvHist Worth Reading videos right here.
-Here are my choices for items most worth reading from November 2018:
+You can read all of our past #EnvHist Worth Reading lists right here.
+Here are my choices for items most worth reading from November 2019:

 Latest posts by Jessica DeWitt (see all)

 - NiCHE Conversations Roundup #15 - December 5, 2023

 - Online Event – Animals, Science and Modernity: The Intricacies of Livestock Keeping in Late Imperial and Republican China - December 1, 2023

 - Online Event – Meet the Editors of the New Journal Animal History - November 9, 2023

 - Online Event – Teaching American Environmental History: Digital Sources in the Classroom - November 8, 2023

 - #EnvHist Worth Reading: October 2023 - November 2, 2023

 - Call for Submissions – From Coulees to Muskeg: A Saskatchewan Environmental History Series - October 26, 2023